jonas-grgt/django-ajax-forms/docs/usage.rst

         template_name = "contact-model-form.html"
         form_class = ContactForm
         model = Contact

+        def valid_submit(self, form):
+            """
+            Some goes here as for AjaxFormView
+            """

+AjaxModelFormView inherits from BaseCreateView, which saves the form through the defined model.
+This behaviour hasn't changed.
+There is no need to save your form in the valid_submit method.

 As you can see, you need to have jQuery for this to work(here it is being loaded from google).